markomanninen/hyml/doc/index.rst

 HyML - XML / (X)HTML generator for Hy
 =====================================

 Introduction
 ------------

-HyML (acronym for Hy Markup Language) is a set of macros to generate XML, XHTML and HTML code in Hy.
+HyML (acronym for Hy Markup Language) is a set of macros to generate XML, XHTML, and HTML code in Hy.
+Main features are:

+1. resembling syntax with XML
+2. ability to evaluate Hy program code on macro expansion
+3. processing lists and templates
+4. custom variables
+5. tag validation and attribute minimizing with html4 and html5 macros
+6. custom div, class, and id handlers for html

+If you want to skip the nostalgic background rationale part, you can jump straight to the `installation <http://hyml.readthedocs.io/en/latest/#installation>`__ and the `documentation <http://hyml.readthedocs.io/en/latest/#documentation>`__ part.

 Motivation
 ~~~~~~~~~~

-My intention is simple and mundane.
+My primary intention is simple and mundane.
 Study.
 Study.
 Study.

-First of all I wanted to study more Lisp.
-A decade back I tried `Scheme <https://cisco.github.io/ChezScheme/>`__ and `CommonLisp <http://cliki.net/>`__ for form generation and validation purposes.
+First of all, I wanted to study more Lisp language.
+Seven years ago, I tried `Scheme <https://cisco.github.io/ChezScheme/>`__ and `CommonLisp <http://cliki.net/>`__ for form generation and validation purposes.
 Then `Clojure <https://clojure.org/>`__ for `website session handler <https://github.com/markomanninen/websesstudy>`__.
 Now, in 2017, I found another nice Lisp dialect which was seemlessly interoperating with Python, the language I've already used for an another decade on many spare time research projects.

 This implementation, Pythonic Lisp, is called with a concise two character name, `Hy <http://docs.hylang.org/en/latest/>`__.
-Well chosen name makes it possible to create many "Hylarious" module names and acronyms when prefixed, infixed and affixed with other words.
-Compounds like Hymn, Hy5, Hyway, Shyte, HyLogic, Hyffix, Hypothesis (actually already a Python test library), and now: HyML.
+Well chosen name makes it possible to create many "Hylarious" module names and acronyms when prefixed, infixed, and affixed with other words.
+Playful compounds can be created such as Hymn, Hy5, Hyway, Shyte, HyLogic, Hyffix, Hypothesis (actually already a Python test library), and now: **HyML**.

 Previous similar work